113ll3/Ibmclouddocscli/idt/commands.md

 Selecting a disconnected service gives you options to either connect that service to your application or delete the service from your account.
 Connecting an existing service will also download files such as credentials files or source code to begin using that service.

-You can also select the option to add a new service to your application.
-This will take you through service selection prompts and will download additional files such as credential files or source code to begin using the new service.
+You can also add a new service to your application.
+This guides you through service selection prompts and downloads additional files such as credential files or source code to begin using the new service.